rishabhshah13/DCP_Capstone/README.md

 - Filtering system: The goal of this system is to filter out irrelevant features from our raw datasets, and only keep the features that DCP members care about.
 - Scoring system: The goal of this system is to score each company on the list based on its features, in order for DCP members to find the companies they are interested in.
 ## Data Source
-- LinkedIn Sales Navigator (used for the model training)
+- LinkedIn Sales Navigator (used for all model training)
-- Harmonic AI
+- Techstars Jan 2024 Batch data for description classifier fine-tuning
 ## Methodology
 ### Heuristics Model to filter out irrelevant features
-- Algorithmic scoring model with 10 weighted criteria based on LinkedIn company factors
+- Algorithmic scoring model with 5 weighted criteria based on LinkedIn company factors
 - Manually evaluated by DCP team for sorted results aligning with their target companies
 - Mostly used for filtering out unwanted metrics from the classification metric
 ### NLP model quantify company description